Best Persian Cat Health Care Tips

 Your cat is more prone to develop potentially serious dental problems if you do not provide additional assistance and care.

-Food residue hardens into tartar, which builds upon the exposed surfaces of the teeth and eventually leads to infection of the gums and tooth roots, causing dental disease.
+Food residue hardens into tartar, which builds upon the exposed surfaces of the teeth and eventually leads to gums and tooth roots infection, causing dental disease.

-Keeping your cat's teeth healthy from the start by cleaning food residue regularly will help prevent or delay the need for extensive dental treatment.
+Keeping your cat's teeth healthy by cleaning food residue regularly will help prevent or delay the need for extensive dental treatment.

 Because this treatment can be distressing for your cat and costly for you, it's best to avoid it altogether.
 Your pet may lose teeth or have internal organ damage in severe cases of chronic dental infection.